aet21/scira/README.md

 > **Abstract: scira is an R-package aimed at estimating regulatory
-> activity of transcription factors in scRNA-Seq data.
-It leverages the
+> differentiation activity of transcription factors in scRNA-Seq data.
-> high-power of a large scale multi-tissue bulk gene expression dataset
+> It leverages the high-power of a large scale multi-tissue bulk gene
+> expression dataset (GTEX) or a large database of sorted cell-types
-> (GTEX) to build tissue-specific regulons, which can subsequently be
+> to build tissue or cell-type specific regulons, which can subsequently be
-> applied to scRNA-Seq data to infer regulatory activity of
+> applied to scRNA-Seq data to infer differentiation activity of
 > tissue-specific transcription factors at single-cell resolution.
 It is
 > particular aimed at scRNA-Seq studies profiling cancer or
 > preneoplastic cells, or normal cells exposed to some disease risk
-> factor, and may help to identify the tissue-specific regulatory
+> factor (e.g. age), and may help to identify the tissue-specific regulatory
 > networks that are disrupted early on in diseases like cancer.**

 Motivation and Background